Note the pipe operator in this

 representation, we only supply the outer most layer for each component

-).
+(Ld and Uu).
 This is then composed in vectors

-of length dim
+of length dim in outer.L (the lower bounds)

-(the upper bounds) respectively.
+and outer.U (the upper bounds) respectively.
 For instance,

-element 2 of outer.L
+element 2 of outer.L is Ld in component 2 of

-a matrix of size 2dim × dim
+matrix of size \(2^{\text{dim}} \times

-specifying the vertices of the hypercube obtained by composing for each
+\text{dim}\) specifying the vertices of the hypercube obtained by

-To access the full detail (including full layer information) for each component of Z (for instance, component 2), this can be achieved as follows:
+To access the full detail (including full layer information) for each component of \(Z\) (for instance, component \(2\)), this can be achieved as follows:

 bm.d$Z.bm[[2]][]